wyao/petrel-os/design/asst2-design.md

         maxlen=1024, stoplen=1024, gotlen=0x80040eac) at ../../vm/copyinout.c:241

 ###Memory Leaks###
 We believe we may be leaking some memory.
 Specifically, when we run various IO related tests, we lose single blocks of 256 and 16 bytes of memory.

+Note that we don't explicitly call `exorcise()` outside of the `thread_switch()` routine.
+So not all memory will be cleaned up immediately (during the `wait_pid` call) until the next thread switch.

 Table of Contents
 =================